 Conditions for Books Opening or Revising Financial Statements

-Books of accounts can be revised or open in the following two conditions:
+Account reopening or revision of financial statements can be done in the following two conditions:

 - Mandatory: Company shall mandatorily revise its books of accounts in the case where the order is passed by the Tribunal on an application made to it by any regulatory or statutory authority for the fraudulent or misleading accounts and information of a company.